 Donations are recognised on a receivable basis where the receipt is probable and the amount can be reliably measured.

 Other income

 Other income is recognised in the period in which it is receivable and to the extent the goods have been provided or on completion of the service.

-1.3 Income (continued)
+Accounting policies (continued)